 The purpose of the UNK Department of Music, Theatre, and Dance Student Research/Creative Activity Funding is to encourage and support research and creative activity by UNK students.
 All proposals must adhere to the guidelines described in this document.
 Proposals not meeting the detailed guidelines, including the budget limitations, will be returned to the applicant for clarification and alterations.

-Student grant recipients are also expected to apply for grants from the URC and/or SVCA/SA Talent Development Funds and to participate in the UNK Student Research Day held in the spring.
+Student grant recipients are also expected to apply for grants from the URC and/or SVCA/SA Talent Development Funds and to participate in the UNK Undergraduate Research Day held in the spring.

 The student programs are intended to support student-conducted research and creative activity.
 Faculty members serve as mentors on these projects and are responsible for the financial components.
 Students must be enrolled at UNK during the grant award period.
 Activities that promote student-faculty collaboration, involve several students working on a single problem, or are interdisciplinary in nature are encouraged.
-Proposals should be submitted on the Student Research/Creative Activity Grant Program form (available the Music Office) to the Department Chair for review by the Student Research/Creative Activity Committee.
+Proposals should be submitted on the Student Research/Creative Activity Grant Program form (available in the Music Office) to the Department Chair for review by the Student Research/Creative Activity Committee.

-A. STUDENT RESEARCH
+A. Student Research

 Awards are competitively selected following a system of Tiers and may cover such things as operating expenses, supplies and travel.
-Required:
+The following information is required:

-- Application (including Cover Page, 150 word Abstract, Faculty Mentor Statement, Project, Description, Budget Section) - Application for funds from the SVCAA and/or URC - Final Report (Paper or Presentation) upon completion of the project - Participation in UNK Student Research Day
+- Application (including Cover Page, 150-word Abstract, Faculty Mentor Statement, Project, Description, Budget Section) - Application for funds from the SVCAA and/or URC - Final Report (Paper or Presentation) upon completion of the project - Participation in UNK Undergraduate Research Day

-B. STUDENT RESEARCH-TRAVEL
+B. Student Research-Travel

 Funds are provided to assist student presentations of research and creative projects at scholarly meetings, conferences, competitions, and other performance venues.
-Required:
+The following information is required:

-- Application (including Abstract/Program; Description of Conference/Event; - Description of Student's Role in Presentation-paper presentation, poster, - \circ Performance, Budget Section) at least one month prior to the event - Application for funds from the SVCAA and/or URC - Documentation that the project/performance has been accepted for presentation and that the student is presenting. - Participation in UNK Student Research Day
+- Application (including Abstract/Program, Description of Conference/Event, Description of Student's Role in Presentation-paper presentation, poster, or performance, and Budget Section) at least one month prior to the event - \circ $\,$ Application for funds from the SVCAA and/or URC $\,$ - Documentation that the project/performance has been accepted for presentation and that the student is presenting. - Participation in UNK Undergraduate Research Day

-TIER I
+Tier I